trymorez/unity-retro-game-series-01/README.md

 ![screenshot](Assets/Screenshot/Screenshot02.png)

 ## Version History (버전 내역)
+**V 1.26 - (2025-01-18)**
+- Fixed a bug where the player occasionally continued moving in the original direction after being destroyed

 **V 1.26 - (2025-01-16)**
 - Cleaned up the code and made it easier to read